 Lotus Arts de Vivre has an extremely skilled shell carving master, who being nearly 80 years old, has been carving shells for over 5 decades.
 The master produces miracles of carving with extreme detail, bringing the shells almost back to life.
 In the ancient Kingdoms of the Far East carved shells like these were reserved for the Royal Palaces and the Courts, often in forms of gifts or as Jewelry.
 The cold waters in the west produced few shells and hardly any pearls, this availability crunch made these shells prized western possessions as well.

-beauty of Golconda diamonds: A high degree of limpidity (crystal), an ultra whiteness and a blue afterglow that appears in natural daylight, which the connoisseurs call that the water captured in the Golcondas.
-For connoisseurs, the Golconda diamonds that retain their original cuts are the most coveted.
+For connoisseurs, the Golconda diamonds that retain their original cuts are the most coveted like this décor on the ring.
+‘Golconda’ is a name used within the Jewellery world to denote the world’s finest diamonds with unmatched clarity, light softness surface luster, gentle and yet luminous and striking.
+(The connoisseurs call that the water captured in the Golcondas).
 Since the stones may have been mined hundreds of years ago, many exhibit the slightly less than precise cutting styles that were common prior to this century.

 The world’s finest diamonds came from the Golconda Sultanate of the 16th-17th century, the so-called “Diamond Capital” of the world, in what is now Andhra Pradesh and Telangana states in India.
 By the 19th century, Golconda diamonds were synonymous with the finest and largest diamonds in the world, including the colorless Koh-i-Noor (now owned by the United Kingdom), the blue Hope (United States), the pink Daria-i-Noor (Iran), the white Regent (France), the Dresden Green (Germany), and the colorless Orlov (Russia), Nizam and Jacob (India), as well as the now lost diamonds Florentine Yellow, Akbar Shah and Great Mogul.